Tip: You can use filters for better results

 5. Explore additional settings

-You can do even more with your models, for example by integrating automated actions or system connections.
-Let’s take a short, exemplary look at this.
+You can do even more with your objects, for example by integrating automated actions or system connections.
+Let’s take a short, exemplary look at exploring additional options.

-For further fine-tuning, you can always contact Fieldcode Support.
+Please note that for further fine-tuning, you can also always contact Fieldcode Support.

 5.1 Integrate Automated Actions